Modelling and Analysis of Non-linear Cablenet Structures using Python and Blender

 Section 1: Introduction, Course Breakdown & Prerequisites

 In this first section, we’ll get our bearings by taking a look at the course structure.
 This will give you a good idea of what to expect.
 We’ll also introduce our main focus for this course – cablenet structures.
 This will provide some context for the technical analysis to follow.
-This course assumes that you’ve completed the prerequisite course on 2D cable analysis; we’ll elaborate on why it’s critical that you cover that course first if you want to get the most from this course.

 Section 2: Developing the 3D non-linear stiffness matrix